On behalf of all Governors, a warm welcome to Giles Junior School.

 Under law to you are entitled to ’reasonable time off’ to undertake public duties which includes school governance.
 This is not defined and you will need to negotiate with your employer who is not obliged to pay you for this time.
 Please note that we do not pay Governors' travel expenses.

 You will be assigned a mentor from the governing body to help you.
 The Clerk to the Governors will contact you to explain procedures of our Governing Body and to send documents for completion and signature.
 The Local Authority values the contribution of its governors and aims to provide good training and support.
-New governors are required to attend Induction, Safeguarding, Exclusion and Prevent training courses, which at present can all be done on-line.
-Other courses increase knowledge and understanding of educational issues and can be taken as required.
+New governors are required to attend Induction, Safeguarding, Exclusion and Prevent training courses, which at present can all be done online.
+Other courses to increase knowledge and understanding of educational issues can be taken as required.

 Next Steps

-If you are reading this and think you may be able to offer your expertise to our Governing Body we would be delighted for you to join us and look forward to meeting you.
+If you are reading this and think you may be able to offer your expertise to our Governing Body, we would be delighted for you to join us and look forward to meeting you.

 For more information about applying to become one of our governors, please contact admin@gilesjm.herts.sch.uk or follow the LINK here to watch a short video about the role of Governors.